Honkytonk Man: Reception

 Honkytonk Man received critical acclaim, and has a score of 93% on Rotten Tomatoes.
 The New York Post wrote, "The pace is slow, very country, but it rises to touching moments...not all perfect by any means, but ultimately a story of occasional awkward truths."
 Roger Ebert gave the film three stars out of four writing "This is a sweet, whimsical, low-key movie, a movie that makes you feel good without pressing you too hard."

-The film opened Wednesday, December 15, 1982 in Los Angeles before expanding to 677 screens for the weekend, but only grossed $667,727, the worst opening for an Eastwood film.
+The film opened Wednesday, December 15, 1982, in Los Angeles before expanding to 677 screens for the weekend, but only grossed $667,727, the worst opening for an Eastwood film.
 The film went on to gross $4.5 million at the United States and Canada box office, Eastwood's lowest grosser for more than a decade.
-The film was nominated for a Razzie Award for Worst Original Song for No Sweeter Cheater than You.
+The film was nominated for a Golden Raspberry Award for Worst Original Song for "No Sweeter Cheater than You" at the 3rd Golden Raspberry Awards.